FIA European Rallycross Championship: History

 In 1997, the divisions were swapped, with Division 1 now becoming the primary class, with Group A-based cars, and Group N moving to Division 2.
 In 1999, Division 1 was allowed cars based on WRC and Supertouring regulations, but with the same set of freedoms as the Group A (adding turbochargers and four-wheel drive where needed).
 Division 2 kept Group N, but with a maximum displacement of 2.0 litres and only two-wheel drive.
 In 2001 the 1400 Cup's status was upgraded to Division 2A.

 For 2003, the class format was revised once more, assuming the form that is currently used.
-Division 1 and Division 2 remain essentially identical, with 4WD turbocharged Group A "specials" and 2WD normally aspirated 2.0 litre Group N cars, respectively, but a new Division A1 was created to replace the 1400 Cup, with regular Group A cars up to 1.6 litres.
+Division 1 and Division 2 remain essentially identical, with 4WD turbocharged Group A "specials" and 2WD normally aspirated 2.0 litre Group N cars, respectively, but a new Division 1A was created to replace the 1400 Cup, with regular Group A cars up to 1.6 litres.

 In 2013 the European Rallycross Championship was promoted for the first time by IMG Motorsports.
 Rebranded as RallycrossRX (brand is not in official use any longer) the championship underwent changes to the racing format.

-In 2014, the FIA approved plans for championship to become a fully sanctioned FIA World Championship.
+In 2014, the FIA approved plans for the championship to become a fully sanctioned FIA World Championship.
 Together with the creation of the FIA World Rallycross Championship (World RX), the European Rallycross Championship (Euro RX) was restructured into a five round championship Supercar series with races in Great Britain, Norway, Belgium, Germany and Italy, while all nine rounds of the World RX to be held in Europe count for the European titles of the Super1600 and TouringCar drivers.